The Team

 Intern

-Jayne Naelly Santos Silva is a Law student at USP and an intern specializing in tax advisory at Lavez Coutinho law firm.
-She also participates in the CIADT program hosted by the Brazilian Institute of Tax Law (IBDT).
-Jayne is part of Escuta Sanfran, an initiative supported by IDGlobal aimed at promoting well-being and inclusion within USP’s Faculty of Law.
+Law undergraduate at USP and intern in the tax advisory area at Lavez Coutinho law firm.
+She also took part in CIADT, promoted by IBDT.
+In addition, she was part of Escuta Sanfran, an initiative supported by IDGlobal, which sought to promote well-being and inclusion at the USP Law School.

 Maria Antonia Dezidério